-The corporate events or transactions specified in clauses (1) and (3) above involve an increase or decrease in the total number of outstanding shares of our common stock while those specified in clauses (2), (4), (5), (6) and (7) above involve an extraordinary distribution or payment made to the holders of our common stock as described therein.
-The adjustment provisions set forth in the indenture governing the notes and described in clauses (1) to (7) above are generally intended to adjust the conversion rate, so that the number of shares of common stock into which the notes may be converted will increase or decrease according to any such increase or decrease in the total number of outstanding shares of our common stock or increase based on any such extraordinary distribution made on our common stock.
+The corporate events or transactions specified in clauses (1) to (7) above involve an increase or decrease in the total number of outstanding shares of our common stock or an extraordinary distribution made to the holders of our common stock.
+The adjustment provisions set forth in the indenture governing the notes and described in clauses (1) to (7) above are generally intended to adjust the conversion rate, which represents the number of shares of common stock into which the notes may be converted, to reflect any such increase or decrease in the total number of outstanding shares of our common stock or to enable holders of the notes to benefit from any such extraordinary distribution made on our common stock.